 The Paddle Antrim Festival is always the 2nd weekend after Labor Day.
 Register now to join us September 15-16, 2017.

 Paddle Antrim hosts community paddles throughout the paddling season.
 We encourage all ages and types of paddlers and paddle crafts to join us on the water for these slow paddles.
 They last approximately one hour on the water, are free, and no registration is required.
-All paddlers must bring their own craft/boat, paddle, and pfd (life jacket).
+All paddlers must bring their own craft/boat, paddle, and life jacket, no belt-styled life jackets allowed.
 As with all Paddle Antrim events, pfds must be worn at all times.
 All ages are welcome but children under 18 must be accompanied by an adult out on the water.
 Directions to all community paddle locations can be found at www.paddleantrim.com/map.

 Saturday, June 3rd – National Trails Day Paddle – Join us for our first community paddle of the 2017 season as part of Antrim County’s National Trails Day Celebration.
 This slow paddle will leave from Richardi Park in the Village of Bellaire and head down and back the Intermediate River.
 This event begins at 5:00 pm to check in and we will launch promptly as a group at 5:30 pm.
 Make sure to check out all the other great events happening as part of National Trails Day.